 Throughout the DigiTeL Pro project the imec research group at KU Leuven, developed and implemented a CPD course for synchronous hybrid learning, based on the work on Technology-Enhanced Collaborative Learning.

-Synchronous hybrid education is based on settings that have in common that both on-site or ‘here’ students and remote or ‘there’ students are simultaneously included during learning activities.
+remote or ‘there’ students are simultaneously included during learning activities.
 The challenge in the research studies was to make synchronous hybrid teaching and learning as effective as teaching in real-life.

 The objective of was to design, develop and implement a CPD course to enhancing synchronous hybrid teaching and learning , making use of R&I and practices developed already during the COVID-19 period.
 The course also connects with institutional change.